Crapoo/timer/README.md

 Timer used primarily for workouts, where you have a defined time for the exercise and another defined time for breaks between reps.

 ##How to use
+###Online
+You can find a working demo at [workout-timer.meteor.com](workout-timer.meteor.com), even though it's rather intended for use on an Android device.

+###Locally
 Download the repo

 ```